What Is Our Shadow?

 Our ability to access our light takes dedication and persistence.
 It is only as hard as you choose to make the process.

-Our logic brain responds, “well yes it makes sense to be nice to myself”!
-But, being nice to self is much more challenging.
-For you see we’ve been taught fear.
-We’ve been taught to disconnect from our feelings.
-For example, as a child, were you told to stop crying when your ice-cream fell to the ground?
+Our logic-brain responds, “well yes it makes sense to be nice to myself”!
+But being nice to yourself is much more challenging.
+You see, modern culture taught us to fear.
+They have taught us to disconnect from our feelings from a very young age.
+For example, as a child, were you told to stop crying when your ice cream fell to the ground?
 Or were you hugged and reassured?
 That made you think didn’t it?

 Why?
 Because we’ve inherited certain behavioural patterns from generations of family.
-Because society hasn’t lived harmoniously and as communities we’ve experienced sadness and hardships.
+Because society hasn’t lived harmoniously and as communities, we’ve experienced sadness and hardships.
 So, from these inherited experiences, our relations developed responses to life.
-Some of them positive, and some of them negative.
+Some of them positive, and some of the negative.
 For example, imagine how strong the positive outlook was of our relations who lived through the great depression.